Nike Ardilla: Death and legacy

-On the night of 18 March 1995, Ardilla met with friends from Aneka-Yess!, a popular teenage magazine, at the Jayakarta Hotel Bandung, to discuss the election of the magazine's cover girl and cover boy.
+On the night of 18 March 1995, Nike met with friends from Aneka-Yess!, a popular teenage magazine, at the Jayakarta Hotel Bandung, to discuss the election of the magazine's cover girl and cover boy.
 The vote was to be held the following day, with her appearing as a guest star at the event.
-She spent the early hours of the next day with friends and later left a hotel at 05:15 AM to go home with her female companion and bodyguard, Atun Sofiatun.
+She spent the early hours of the next day with friends and later left the hotel at 05:15 AM to go home with her female companion and bodyguard, Atun Sofiatun.
 While attempting to overtake another car, she lost control of her Honda Civic Genio and slammed it into a wall in a suburban Bandung street, killing her instantly.
 Sofiatun, severely injured, was taken to a hospital where she recovered, though with little recollection of the crash.
-Ardilla was buried on the same day (per Islamic funeral customs) in Ciamis, West Java, in the presence of family, friends, fans, reporters as well as tens of thousands of mourners.
+Nike was buried on the same day (per Islamic funeral customs) in Ciamis, West Java, in the presence of family, friends, fans, reporters as well as tens of thousands of mourners.

 Two months after her death, a commemorative concert was held in Bandung with performances from some of Indonesia's best-known artists, proceeds from which went into the establishment of a charity, the Nike Ardilla Foundation.
-Some international media outlets reported her passing, such as Hong Kong Asiaweek and the US Billboard.
+Some international media outlets reported her death, such as Hong Kong Asiaweek and the US Billboard.
 In 1996, Pos Indonesia published commemorative postcards and envelopes, which were sold out within days.
 In the same year, daily Bandung newspaper Pikiran Rakyat reported the Nike Ardilla stamps issued in Abkhazia and Tuva, Russia.
 Her posthumous releases, such as albums Mama Aku Ingin Pulang (1995) and Suara Hatiku (1996), were met with success.
 In 2013, JK released her early unreleased material, Hanya Satu Nama, originally recorded in 1988 under the name "Nike Astrina."
 Ardilla appeared as a cover in the 370th edition of NOVA tabloid, which was originally published in March 1995, managed to sell over 900,000 copies and remains the all-time best selling tabloid edition.